 - ‘Angeleyes Randy’ – burgundy flowers with white margins and medium green foliage

 - ‘Aristo’ series – clusters of usually white-edged flowers in a wide range of colors

-As the name implies, this group contains pretty much any pelargonium species or cultivar that has aromatic foliage and often overlaps with other groups.
+As the name implies, the scented leaf Geranium group contains pretty much any pelargonium species or cultivar that has aromatic foliage and often overlaps with other groups.

 In some instances, the scent may be ever-present, but in most cases, the scent is only released if the foliage is bruised or damaged.

 In many cases, the leaves are used to make potpourri or even in cooking.